Pro-Coded-Public/Pro.NBench.xUnit/README.md

 ##Usage

-The Tests project contains a set of three standard NBench test classes, attrributed to collect Measurements, and Assert some conditions.
+The Tests project serves as an example, and contains a set of three standard NBench test classes, attributed to collect Measurements, and Assert some conditions.

-The example PerformanceTests.cs class contains three straightforward methods, each an xUnit Test attributed to act as a Theory, with a data source specified as a MemberData entry that uses the referenced NBenchTestHandler to discover test data from one of the aformentioned standard NBench Test Classes.
+The example PerformanceTests.cs class contains three straightforward methods, each an xUnit Test attributed to act as a Theory, with a data source specified as a MemberData entry that uses the referenced NBenchTestHandler to discover the NBench Tests contained in one of the aformentioned standard NBench Test Classes.

-The discovered NBench tests are iterated, and passed to the xUnit Test Method.
+The discovered NBench Tests are iterated, and passed to the xUnit Test Method.
 The body of this method calls a Helper function to execute the NBench benchmarks.
 Breakpoints in the NBench benchmarks are fully supported for debugging.

 ![PerformanceTests](PerformanceTests.PNG)